Free and Cheap After-school Classes and Programs for NYC Kids and Teenagers

 Some places, like the Children's Aid Society and the New York City Parks Department, offer after-school coverage Monday through Friday.
 Other programs only meet once or twice a week.
 We've rounded up the organizations that offer these complimentary and cheap classes to kids and teens throughout the five boroughs.

-We wrote about this group of young artists and educators back in the summer, when the organization launched its first series of no-cost drop-off art classes for kids.
-The fall semester starts Saturday, October 6 for seven weeks at the group's Lower East Side Studio.
-In the new class, Exploring Color, children ages 7 to 12 will do just that.
-Although the program is free, there is a refundable $70 deposit to ensure that students attend all seven sessions.
+We wrote about this group of young artists and educators when the organization launched its first series of no-cost drop-off art classes for kids.
+The fall semester starts in October at the group's Lower East Side Studio.
+Although the program is free, there is a refundable deposit to ensure that students attend all seven sessions.
 Visit the website to register.

 CAT Youth Theatre